488 S.E.2d 249 (N.C. 1997)

 Relevancy to School Discipline Cases

-The North Carolina Supreme Court held that all children residing in North Carolina have a fundamental state constitutional right to the "equal opportunity to receive a sound basic education."
-Thus, children who are suspended can only have their right to an education taken from them if the removal from the educational process is narrowly tailored to promote a compelling government interest.
+The North Carolina Supreme Court held that all children residing in North Carolina have a fundamental state constitutional right to the "opportunity to receive a sound basic education."
+In a later case, King v.
+Beaufort County Bd. of Educ., 364 N.C.
+368, 704 S.E.2d 259 (2010), the NC Supreme Court relied on this standard to find that students who are suspended have a right to alternative education unless the district can articulate a substantial reason why it cannot provide alternative education.

 Of equal significance, the Supreme Court ruled that the State of North Carolina, not local school districts, has the ultimate constitutional obligation to actively safeguard and successfully deliver every child's Leandro right.
 No exceptions.
 No excuses.